strobe-audio/strobe-hub/README.md

 **Core:**

+- [ ] receiver connection keepalive/monitoring. ping-pong messages so that if a
+  connection gets cut-off the receiver(s) in question get removed.
 - [ ] Last source in the zone doesn't get deleted from the db.
 We get a `zone_finished` message but no `source_finished` equivalent.
 Could issue a `{:source_changed, "<zone_id>", "<source_id>", nil}` at the end to mirror the